Nathaniel Lord Britton: Scientific research

 Much of his field work was done in the Caribbean, where he visited frequently when the winter weather in New York City became too severe.
 His contributions to the study of Caribbean flora are undisputed.

 He wrote Illustrated Flora of the Northern United States, Canada, and the British Possessions (1896) with Addison Brown, and The Cactaceae with Joseph Nelson Rose.

 Britton is also remembered as one of the signatories of the American Code of Botanical Nomenclature that proposed such radical changes to the rules governing nomenclature that a compromise was not reached (and some of the principal American provisions adopted) until nearly 30 years later.

 Death and legacy

-He died at his home in the Bronx, after suffering a stroke 9 weeks earlier.
+He died at his home in the Bronx on June 25, 1934, after suffering a stroke 9 weeks earlier.

 The house he lived and worked in, the Britton Cottage, is preserved at Historic Richmond Town on Staten Island.

-The genera Brittonastrum (now a synonym of Agastache Clayton ex Gronov.), Brittonella (a synonym of Mionandra Griseb.), Brittonamra (which is now a synonym of Coursetia DC.), Brittonia (synonym of Ferocactus Britton & Rose), and Brittonrosea (a synonym of Echinocactus Link & Otto) and also Neobrittonia.
-As well as the botanical journal Brittonia are all named after him.
+The genera Brittonastrum (now a synonym of Agastache Clayton ex Gronov.), Brittonella (a synonym of Mionandra Griseb.), Brittonamra (which is now a synonym of Coursetia DC.), Brittonia (synonym of Ferocactus Britton & Rose), and Brittonrosea (a synonym of Echinocactus Link & Otto) and also Neobrittonia, as well as the botanical journal Brittonia are all named after him.